 Start by scheduling regular discovery activities, like setting a goal to talk to two customers every week.
 You can also integrate discovery tasks directly into your sprints or work cycles, creating a "discovery backlog" of assumptions that need to be tested.
 By making continuous discovery a consistent, expected part of the job, you shift from a project-based mindset to one of constant learning and iteration, ensuring your product never loses touch with its users.

-Create Strong Feedback Loops
+How to Create Effective Feedback Loops

 A discovery framework is only as good as the feedback that fuels it.
 A strong feedback loop is a reliable system for gathering, analyzing, and acting on user insights.
 This goes beyond just collecting data; it’s about turning that data into meaningful product improvements.
 Tools like surveys, feedback forms, and customer interviews are your best friends here, providing direct lines to your users' experiences.